lambertoo/alx-system_engineering-devops/0x00-shell_basics/README.md

 12. 11-lists - List all files even the hidden one in long format print current dir. and /boot dir.
 13. 12-file_type - Prints file type
 14. 13-symbolic_link - Create a symbolic link to /bin/ls named '__ls___'
+15. 14-copy_html - Copy all the HTML files from current to previous only if they didn't exist